What is Coronary Microvascular Disease

 Depending on your resistance and coronary blood flow, this can lead us to a diagnosis of coronary microvascular dysfunction.
 There are many classes of medications that help to improve the heart function.
 ACE inhibitors, beta blockers and statins are some of the main choices.
 There are other medications that may be prescribed to you depending on the results of your physiology study.

 The most important thing you can do to improve your heart artery function is exercise and stress reduction.
 If you are a smoker, stopping smoking is the best thing you can do for your heart arteries.
 It’s not uncommon for patients with suspected coronary microvascular dysfunction to experience anxiety and depression surrounding their condition.
-If you’re feeling anxious or depressed about your diagnosis of coronary microvascular dysfunction, please talk to your healthcare provider for more advice.
+If you’re feeling anxious or depressed about your diagnosis of coronary microvascular dysfunction, please talk to your family physician or other healthcare provider for more advice.
 Other great tips for patients with coronary microvascular dysfunction include yoga or meditation for stress reduction.
+Cardiology

 Presenter: Mary McCarthy, Nurse, Newmarket, ON